Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Introduction

 \section{Introduction}

 Uniformly expanding Markov maps of the interval represent a paradigm for chaotic \dsy s.
-They make up a fairly large class of non-trivial maps, and possess the standard ingredient for chaos, namely, \hyp ity---insofar as expansivity can be understood as the one-dimensional version of \hyp ity.
-On the other hand, they are simple enough to be more or less fully understood via the techniques of the modern theory of \dsy s; cf. the excellent textbook by Boyarsky and G\'ora \cite{bg}.
+They make a fairly large class of non-trivial maps, and possess the standard ingredient for chaos, namely, \hyp ity---insofar as expansivity can be understood as the one-dimensional version of \hyp ity.
+On the other hand, they are simple enough to be more or less fully understood via the techniques of the modern theory of \dsy s; see the excellent textbook by Boyarsky and G\'ora \cite{bg}.

-In infinite \erg\ theory, the analogues of such maps are the uniformly expanding Markov maps of $\R$ which preserve an infinite \me.
-Perhaps not surprisingly, very little is known about them, at least to this author.
-(The \sy s studied by Bugiel \cite{b1, b2} are very similar, but they are designed to preserve a finite \me.)
+In infinite \erg\ theory, the analogues of such maps are the uniformly expanding Markov maps of $\R$ (see, e.g., Fig.~\ref{pwe} further down).
+Not much is known about them, at least to this author.
+We are especially interested in ``translation indifferent'' maps, that is, maps whose local properties are uniformly bounded throughout $\R$.
+By way of counterexample, we are not interested in Boole's transformation \cite{aw}, which is very close to the identity outside of a compact set, or in Bugiel's maps \cite{b1, b2}, which are designed to preserve a finite \me.

-In this note we consider a rather large class of uniformly expanding Markov maps of the real line; an example is illustrated in Fig.~\ref{pwe} below.
-We assume that they preserve the Lebesgue \me, which is no big loss of generality for maps that preserve an absolutely continuous \me\ with bounded density.
-We also assume a condition, cf. (A2) below, that rules out periodicity.
-The remaining assumptions are rather standard and not unduly restrictive.
+In this note we are concerned with the \m\ properties of a very general class of uniformly expanding Markov maps of the real line.

-We are interested in the mixing properties of such \dsy s.
-To start with, we consider exactness, which is generally regarded as the strongest form of mixing, and has the advantage of being defined in the same way in both finite and infinite \erg\ theory.
-We prove a theorem (Theorem \ref{thm-exa}) that essentially says that every irreducible component of the map is exact, and gives easy sufficient conditions for exactness.
+Initially, we consider the exactness property, which is a strong notion of mixing that has the advantage of being defined in the same way in both finite and infinite \erg\ theory.
+We prove a series of results that characterize the \erg\ and exact components of a map in terms of its combinatorics relative the Markov partition.
+The characterization is rather precise outside of the invariant set where the \o s escape to $\pm \infty$.
+Understandably, the ways in which an \o\ can escape are many and not easily classifiable.
+With a few extra assumptions, however, we are able to give a comprehensive description of the exact components of this set as well.
+A byproduct of all these results is a number of easily checkable sufficient conditions for the exactness of a uniformly expanding Markov map.

-We then apply the notions of mixing for infinite-\me-preserving \dsy s recently introduced by the author in \cite{limix}.
-We give these notions, within the present scope, in Section \ref{sec-im} below and refer the reader to \cite{limix, liutam, lpmu} for a more thorough discussion.
+Later, we apply the notions of mixing for infinite-\me-preserving \dsy s (for short, \emph{infinite mixing}) recently introduced by the author in \cite{limix}.
+We present these notions, within the present scope, in Section \ref{sec-im} below and refer the reader to \cite{limix, liutam, lpmu} for a more thorough discussion.
 (The last reference, in particular, uses a more intuitive notation and contains several results that are used in this article.)